cloudevents/spec/spec.md

 ### schemaURL
 * Type: `URI`
 * Description: A link to the schema that the `data` attribute adheres to.
+Incompatible changes to the schema SHOULD result in a new schema version.
 * Constraints:
   * OPTIONAL
   * If present, MUST adhere to the format specified in